justinbaur/justinbaur/README.md

 👋 Hi, I’m @justinbaur

 - 👀 I’m interested in Python, Automation, Developer Tooling and Game Development
-- 🌱 I’m currently learning technical writing
+- 🌱 I’m currently learning React Native and SvelteKit
-- 💞️ I’m looking to collaborate on happy hour
+- 💞️ I’m looking to collaborate on happy hour 🍻

 <!---
 justinbaur/justinbaur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.